 Did This Gratitude Thing Work???

 So when the new month rolled around, I realized that quite a few things were going really well in my life.

 Like I said earlier, the results are subtle.
 Yet, I couldn’t deny that some really cool things were happening.
 The month before had been a rough month!
 I had started June feeling kind of hopeless and quite down.
-Here at the end of June, I was feeling hopeful, creative, and productive.
+At the end of June, I was hopeful, creative, and productive.
 New relationships were forming.
 Projects were moving along.
 I had exceeded my goals for June.
 The final cool thing was that I had so much clarity and peace.